HibiscusMC/docs/docs/hmccosmetics remapped/FAQ.md

 ---

-## CosmeticCore / MCCosmetic Configurations Compadibile with HMCC?
+## Are CosmeticCore / MCCosmetic Configurations Compatible with HMCC?

 No, CosmeticCore and MCCosmetic configurations are not compatible with HMCC.
 You will need to convert them into HMCC format.
 You can find a converter on the support discord server to help you convert files.